opsxcq/tasker/README.md

  * `keepContainerAfterExecution` - Keep container after it executes, won't delete it, *WARNING* it can leave a lot of trash.
  * `volumes` - An array, just like you map `volumes` in your `docker-compose.yml`.
  * `ports` - An array, just like you map `ports` in your `docker-compose.yml`.
+ * `always-pull` - A boolean (true/false) property, when it's true, Tasker will pull a newer image version updating it if there is a newer one available.

 ## Entrypoint and Arguments